My Travel Story: How it All Begun

 I’ve jumped out of a plane in Brazil, dived in the beautiful oceans of Malaysia, ran off a cliff in Vietnam, scaled the highest volcano in Indonesia, took a helicopter ride above the majestic Angkor Wat temples in Cambodia and couchsurfed in Australia.

-I’ve travelled solo in multiple cities, travelled as an uncle with my adorable nephews, travelled for the first time with my father in 25 years, travelled with the girls I loved, travelled with friends old and new, and even travelled on a free flight with a 5-star hotel stay.
+I’ve travelled solo in multiple cities, travelled as an uncle with my adorable nephews, travelled for the first time with my father in 25 years, travelled with lovers, travelled with friends old and new, and even travelled for free, with a 5-star hotel stay.

 I’ve gotten lost, gotten robbed, gotten sick.
 Been drunk on the streets.
 Starved till I couldn’t speak.
 I’ve cried and smiled, loved and lost.
-And yet I yearn for it more.
-The feeling of plunging into the unknown, the freedom that comes with exploration and living each day to the fullest.
-A feeling that my limited vocabulary cannot describe.
+And yet I yearn for it more: The feeling of plunging into the unknown.
+The freedom that comes with exploration and living each day to the fullest.
+The feeling of waking up every single day excited.

 The planet is such a beautiful place and I believe we are all placed here to discover it.
 To discover the beauty of nature and the beauty of different cultures.